 As time goes by, my body’s rebellion is intensifying.
 More systems are affected.
 My brain’s ability to maintain control is being compromised.
 With others that have this condition, movement has been known to stop.
 They refer to it as “freezing”.
 A person will be shuffling along and all of a sudden, their legs will just stop.
 They can’t move.
 When this happens, the persons brain needs a reboot.
 Many times, this can be accomplished by placing a small obstacle on the floor in front of the frozen person.
 The presence of this obstacle does something in the person’s brain that allows it to direct the legs to move again.
 Some people with this challenge use a walking cane that will shine a laser beam across their path that appears as an obstacle to the brain and they can move again.

 I have heard people say that when an ability is lost, like sight or hearing, the person will dream and in the dreams what they lost is regained.
 They say the same regarding people that lose a limb.
 In their dreams, they are whole and can run and throw a ball.
 When I dream, I dream of movement.
 My body does what my brain tells it to do when and how my brain tells it to.
-My body does what my brain tells it to do when and how my brain tells it too.

 To get good at any physical activity requires what is called muscle memory.
 Repeating a certain movement until the body moves that way without even thinking about it.
 It’s necessary to do this if you’re learning to shoot a gun well or throw a football.
 My body has lost its memory.
 When I dream of movement, I wake and I remember the feeling of the movement in the dream.
 Then with the first movement of the day, the truth that my body muscles have lost their memory becomes instantly clear.